adrelanos/Privacy-and-Security-Focused-Browser/README.md

 Tor Browser can be installed simply by running `tb-updater` in the Debian TemplateVM.
 Since running applications in a TemplateVM is strongly recommended against, the process will exit after Tor Browser is extracted and installed.

-In the Debian TemplateVM, run
+In the Debian TemplateVM, run.

     update-torbrowser